 - 1 tablespoon apple cider vinegar

-- 2 quarts low sodium or unsalted vegetable stock or 2 quarts of water with 2 tablespoons of vegetable stock base (see tips and variations for other options)
+- 2 quarts low-sodium vegetable stock (or unsalted vegetable stock or 2 quarts of water with 2 tablespoons of vegetable stock base)

 - Kosher salt (to taste)

-- Replace 2 to 3 cups of vegetable broth with tomato juice or V-8 juice.
+- Add tomato juice: Replace 2 to 3 cups of vegetable broth with tomato juice or V-8 juice.

-- For a non-vegetarian dish, make the soup with chicken stock or water and a meaty ham bone.
+- For meat lovers: For a non-vegetarian dish, make the soup with chicken stock or water and a meaty ham bone.
 Diced ham, sliced smoked sausage, or some cooked crumbled bacon may be added.

-- Serve the soup like a gumbo around a mound of boiled white or brown rice.
+- Add rice: Serve the soup like a gumbo around a mound of boiled white or brown rice.

-- Add chopped celery or carrots to the soup when you add the beans back to the broth.
+- Add veggies: Add chopped celery or carrots to the soup when you add the beans back to the broth.

-- Add two bay leaves to the mixture along with the herbs and spices.
+- Additional flavor: Add two bay leaves to the mixture along with the herbs and spices.